Undivided Resources

 IEPs

 If your child has an IEP, IDEA requires that the IEP team determine whether AT is needed for your child to receive FAPE.
 It’s important to note that the term “assistive technology” may not appear in your child’s IEP.
-Instead, you might only see the specific AT tools and accommodations/modifications, supports, program modifications, or supplementary aids and services that the IEP team has determined are necessary.
+Instead, you might only see the specific AT tools and accommodations/modifications, supports, or supplementary aids and services that the IEP team has determined are necessary.
 But however they appear, it’s essential to make sure that the tools your child needs are written into their IEP to ensure that they receive equal access to learning.

 504 plans